mwwojcik/secondary-school-recruitment-system/readme.md

 At this stage, the events are arranged in chronological order.

 ##### Stage 3 - reversing the narrative
 In this step the consistency check is performed.
-Participants analyze events from the end to the beginning and reflect on what must happen before the event will happen.
+Participants analyze events from the end to the beginning and reflect on what must happen before .

 ##### Stage 4 - identyfing actors
 Workshop participants successively analyze the events and identify their sources.
 The event source can be an actor or other system.